FreedomChal/vehicle_detection/README.md

 ![alt text][image2]

 * If the SVC thinks there is a car in the window area patch, add heat in that spot on a heatmap retpresenting where the SVC thinks there are cars.
-Then, with that heatmap, use thresholding to ignore areas with insufficient heat (not just drawing a box over everywhere where there is any heat for the purpose of removing false positives) in the heatmap on the original image.
+Then, with that heatmap, use thresholding to ignore areas with insufficient heat (not just drawing a box over everywhere where there is any heat for the purpose of removing false positives) and draw bounding boxes over car locations in the heatmap on the original image.

+Heatmap:
+![alt text][image4]

+Cars:
 ![alt text][image3]

 * Also, if the pipeline is working with a video, keep a constant heatmap, and when a new heatmap is generated, multiply the constant heatmap by decay hyperparameter (I got that idea from [here](https://github.com/gardenermike/vehicle-tracking/blob/master/vehicle-detection.ipynb)) then add the new heatmap, only with the max value set to 0.5 using np.clip to the constant heatmap.